mdshahjahanmiah/mdshahjahanmia.github.io/index.md

 - Evaluate the outline and detailed design.
 - Instruct the developers to design and evaluate their design result.
 - Provide software application architecture and design training to developers.
-- Instruct the developers to handle all kinds of technical problems.
 - Responsible for the delivery of software architecture details, key technical solution documents, and outline design.

 __Dmoney Bangladesh Limited__ (Dhaka | Bangladesh)